Positive curvature, torus symmetry, and matroids: Proof of Theorem

 Now we look inside the fixed-point component $P_{123} = M^{\sigma_1\sigma_2\sigma_3}_x$.
 Since $m_1 = 0$, intersecting with $P_2$ and $P_3$ give submanifolds of $P_{123}$ that intersect transversely and that have codimension $m_{12}$ and $m_{13}$, respectively.
 Since $\dim(M^{\gT^3}_x) \geq \sum m_{rs} + 2m_{123}$, the Four-Periodicity Theorem and Lemma \ref{lem:NoSxHP} imply that $M^{\gT^3}_x$ is a rational $\s$, $\CP$, or $\HP$.
 Since $m_1 = 0$, $M^{\gT^3}_x = P_2 \cap P_3$, so the proof of the lemma is complete. \end{proof}

 By the above discussion we have proved the theorem in the case that the involutions \(\iota_1,\iota_2,\iota_3\) with minimal codimensional fixed-point sets are linearly independent.
-We assume therefore that \(\iota_1,\iota_2,\iota_3\) are linearly dependent.
-We assume moreover that $N_4 = M^{\iota_4}_x$ has codimension strictly larger than $k_3$, since otherwise we could swap the roles of $\iota_3$ and $\iota_4$ and proceed as in the linearly independent case.
+We assume therefore that \(\iota_1,\iota_2,\iota_3\) are linearly dependent, which is equivalent to the property that their product is the identity element.
+We assume moreover that $N_4 = M^{\iota_4}_x$ has codimension strictly larger than $k_3$, since otherwise we could swap the roles of $\iota_3$ and $\iota_4$ and proceed as in the linearly independent case because the $\iota_i$ are pairwise distinct.

 Linear dependence implies that $\iota_1$, $\iota_2$, and $\iota_3$ are contained in a two-torus.
 Hence there is a four-torus \(\gT^4\) that acts without even order finite isotropy groups and is complementary to the two-torus.
 We may assume the $\gT^4$-action on \(N_1\cap N_2\) is almost effective, since otherwise $N_1 \cap N_2$ is fixed by a $\gT^3$-action, which would imply that we could replace $\iota_3$ by another involution that is linearly independent from $\iota_1$ and $\iota_2$ and whose fixed-point set has codimension at most $\tfrac 1 2 \cod(N_1 \cap N_2) < \tfrac 2 3 \cod(N_1 \cap N_2) \leq k_3$.
 In particular the two-torus also acts without finite isotropy groups of even order on \(M\).